What’s the point of a comprehensive plan?

 Having a well-thought-out plan is less expensive and less disruptive to the community overall.

 A comprehensive plan helps to identify environmental features like wetlands, agricultural lands, woods, and steep slopes.

-When you have a plan in place, it helps to prevent resources from being destroyed or degraded by inappropriate development.
+When you have a plan in place, it prevents resources from being destroyed or degraded by inappropriate development.

 Guidance for shaping the community

 The planning process can help to create policies that foster a distinctive sense of community.

 The plan contains valuable information that drives the location of prospective firms.

 A comprehensive plan provides a factual and objective basis to support zoning decisions.